Vadluri-Pratheek/BookMyCut/README.md

 ## Key Technical Features

-- **Interval-merging slot algorithm** — computes real-time available slots by merging existing bookings and shop working hours, so no two customers can be shown (or book) a conflicting time. *(Describe your actual algorithm here in 2-3 sentences — this is your strongest differentiator and it's currently invisible to anyone reading the repo.)*
+- **Real-time slot locking** — each barber's dashboard shows a live timeline of time slots.
+When a customer books a slot, it's immediately locked on the barber's side and removed from the availability list shown to other customers, guaranteeing no two customers can ever book the same slot.
 - **MongoDB transactions** — booking creation is wrapped in a transaction so a slot can never be double-booked even under simultaneous requests.
 - **Geospatial search** — nearby-shop search using MongoDB geospatial queries with a Haversine-based distance buffer.
-- **JWT authentication** — secured customer/shop-owner auth flow.
+- **JWT authentication** — separate registration/login flows for customers,
+  barber shop owners, and barber staff (staff join via a shop code).

 ## Tech Stack